Moist, soft, and easy blueberry muffin recipe made from scratch with fresh or frozen blueberries. Super easy-to-make!

 Plus, muffins are just great on the go.
 Ok, enough about that, let’s make some muffins!

-How To Make Homemade Blueberry Muffins From Scratch
+How To Make This Easy Blueberry Muffin Recipe

 Yes!
 You can use fresh or frozen blueberries in muffins.
 It’s a great way to use up any leftover blueberries you may have in the fridge.